 - Best Way for Windows 11 24H2 Upgrade using Intune and Windows Update for Business WUfB Deployment

-- Windows 11 24H2 Monthly Patching Got Faster Installation Reboot and Less CPU usage with new Client Servicing Stack
+- Windows 11 24H2 Monthly Patching Got Faster Installation Reboot and Less CPU usage with the new Client Servicing Stack

 Before Hotpach

-hot patch updates focus only on security fixes and don’t include any new features.
+Hotpatch updates focus only on security fixes and don’t include any new features.
 The key benefit is that these updates take effect immediately without restarting your device.
 In the first month of each quarter, devices will get an update, including the latest security patches, new features, and improvements.

 - When we get Updates, we update them immediately.